Accio/accio.github.io/_posts/2018-02-21-edX-MedChem-Note-2.md

 Chapter two gives an overview on the whole drug discovery process, from basic approaches of drug discovery to marketing.

-## Target-based and phenotype-based drug discovery, and the drug-discovery pipeline.
+## Drug discovery pipeline

 This section focuses on the concept of target-based discovery and the drug-discovery pipeline.
 In addition, concepts and practices of phenotype-based drug discovery are introduced.

-I agree with a resource provided by the course's instructor: for the general audience, a video made by Roche Pharma Research and Early Development (Roche pRED), highlights very well the principle of target identification.
+I recommend a resource provided by the course's instructor: for the general audience, a video made by Roche Pharma Research and Early Development (Roche pRED), highlights very well the principle of target identification.
 [This is the link to the video, available on Youtube.com](https://www.youtube.com/watch?v=bIFnOVKd2Ko).
 I recommend this video not because I work for Roche pRED, but because it uses cartoons and simple languages to show how target identification *in principle* works.

 ## Clinical trials